Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-security-resource-server/README.md

 1. The bearer token is obtained from the request header.
 2. `JwtDecoder`  is used to parse the token into `Jwt`.
-3. Claims, Headers etc in `Jwt` will be extracted, they will be wrapped in `AzureOAuth2AuthenticatedPrincipal` object.
+3. Claims, headers etc in `Jwt` will be extracted, they will be wrapped in `AzureOAuth2AuthenticatedPrincipal` object.
 4. `AzureOAuth2AuthenticatedPrincipal` will eventually be set into SecurityContext.